StefanElsnerDev/HannApp/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-green)
 ![license](https://img.shields.io/badge/license-MIT-blue)

-# HannApp
+# MemApp

-HannApp is an Android application for following a specific diet plan.
+MemApp is an Android application for following a specific diet plan.

-The application is motivated by a friends daughter named Hanna, whose metabolism needs to receive a precise amount of nutrients throughout the day.
+The application is motivated by a friends daughter, whose metabolism needs to receive a precise amount of nutrients throughout the day.
 It helps to track meals, determine the exact nutritional values and calculate any necessary nutritional supplements.